arqma/arqma/README.md

 ## Introduction

-Arqma is a private, secure, untraceable, decentralised digital currency.
+Gntl is a private, secure, untraceable, decentralised digital currency.
 You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.

-**Privacy:** Arqma uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
+**Privacy:** Gntl uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
 This ensures that your purchases, receipts, and all transfers remain absolutely private by default.

 **Security:** Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
 Individual wallets have a 25 word mnemonic seed that is only displayed once, and can be written down to backup the wallet.
 Wallet files are encrypted with a passphrase to ensure they are useless if stolen.

-**Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, Arqma is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.
+**Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, Gntl is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

 ## SSL

-As a network, Arqma supports complete, cryptographically secured connections at all levels.
-This includes, but is not limited to Arqma Network Nodes (Full nodes), Remote Nodes and all wallets - CLI and GUI for desktop, and Android and iOS [ iOS is under development].
+As a network, Gntl supports complete, cryptographically secured connections at all levels.
+This includes, but is not limited to Gntl Network Nodes (Full nodes), Remote Nodes and all wallets - CLI and GUI for desktop, and Android and iOS [ iOS is under development].

-Arqma Network will be consistently implementing the highest security protocols to achieve the greatest privacy for all transactions, as well as all communications made over the Arqma Network.
+Gntl Network will be consistently implementing the highest security protocols to achieve the greatest privacy for all transactions, as well as all communications made over the Gntl Network.

-The use of SSL connections means that there will not be any possibility to use the Arqma Network with unsecured or tampered connections (daemons), and that your privacy will remain a feature built in a protocol level.
+The use of SSL connections means that there will not be any possibility to use the Gntl Network with unsecured or tampered connections (daemons), and that your privacy will remain a feature built in a protocol level.

  * Below is an example how to generate SSL Keys with openssl